Inside Satchmo

 Mary Griffin New Orleans R&B vocalist appeared in the 1988 film "Studio 54"; has worked with Patti LaBelle, and toured as opener for Mary J. Blige

-Groovopolis 5 piece "grooving" jazz ensemble
+Groovopolis defunct 5 piece "grooving" jazz ensemble

 Tim Guarisco late guitarist (1969-1997) from Morgan City, LA